cutecatfann/CKY-Python-Parser/README.md

 Run the code using the default values provided using:
 ##### Command: python3 parser.py grammar.txt words.txt

-Run the code using your own values by editing the grammar.txt file and words.txt file. words.txt can only take in one word in Chomsky Normal Form at a time currently.
-THIS WILL BE UPDATED
+Run the code using your own values by editing the grammar.txt file and words.txt file. words.txt can only take in one word in Chomsky Normal Form at a time.
 ##### Command: python3 parser.py grammar_file string_file